The Loud House Movie: Development

 On March 28, 2017, Paramount Pictures' president Marc Evans announced a film based on the series originally set for a theatrical release on February 7, 2020.
 However, in January 2019, Paramount removed the film from their schedule.
 On February 5, 2019, it was announced that the film would instead be produced for release on Netflix.

-Paramount president Marc Evans announced that, during Comic-Con, the studio will work closely with Viacom's TV brands, most notably Nickelodeon, which includes this movie.
+Paramount president Marc Evans announced that, during San Diego Comic-Con, the studio will work closely with Viacom's TV brands, most notably Nickelodeon, which includes this movie.
 When the film was first announced at Comic-Con 2017, series creator Chris Savino stated that the film would be non-canon to the show.
 Dave Needham later contradicted Savino's claim stating that it is canon since Lily is still in her diaper appearance.
 In a later interview on the Nerds Social Club Podcast, Needham states that this film takes place during the summer somewhere between "Coupe Dreams" and "Schooled!"

 Savino had no involvement on the film after being fired from the show due to sexual harassment allegations back in October 2017.
 In January 2021, it was announced that the film would be part of Netflix's 2021 film lineup.
 The film's cast and crew were revealed in April 2021, confirming the entire main cast will be reprising their roles from the show, including new members such as David Tennant, Billy Boyd, and Michelle Gomez.
+Michael Rubiner, Brian Robbins and Ramsey Naito serve as executive producers.

+Animation

+Unlike the series, The Loud House Movie was animated in Flash animation with Toon Boom Harmony produced by Top Draw Animation, an animation studio based in Manila, Philippines.
+Jam Filled Entertainment, the series' original animation service provider, was not available to produce the animation for the film due to being fully booked with projects outside of The Loud House, which included Thomas & Friends.
+Animators at Top Draw used reference images from the show to accurately animate the characters.

 Music

+Soundtrack

-The film's soundtrack was released on the same day the film was released, August 20.
-The themes by Christopher Lennertz and the official music by Phillip White, it features many songs sung by Oh, Hush!, graywolfe, Distant Cousins and Tide Lines.
-The film's entire soundtrack is available on Spotify and from other popular MOD-providers.
+The songs for the film were performed by Oh, Hush!, Grayson DeWolfe, Tide Lines, and Distant Cousins.
+Christopher Lennertz and Philip White wrote the song "My Way Back Home", and the soundtrack contains three pieces of the film's score by Lennertz and White.
+The soundtrack was released by Republic Records' Kids & Family imprint on August 20, 2021, coinciding with the film's release, and is available on Spotify and other popular MOD-providers.

+Track listing

+Original score

+The score for the film was composed by Philip White, with Christopher Lennertz providing the themes.
+The album was released by Republic Records' Kids & Family imprint on September 24, 2021 and, like the soundtrack album, is available on Spotify and other popular MOD-providers.